counter

 Electronics

-1. It can be utilized for making products with temperature, frequency, and pressure fluctuations.
+1. It can make products with temperature, frequency, and pressure fluctuations.

 2. Outstanding mechanical properties will maximize safety and comfort while handling silicon wafers.